memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.md

 **Returns**

-Dictionary of shortest paths keyed by target.
+A dictionary of shortest paths keyed by target.